-Salvo is a cooperative RTOS that doesn't use a stack.6 Virtually all other RTOSes use a stack, and many are preemptive as well as co-operative.
+Salvo is a cooperative RTOS that doesn't need a stack.7 Virtually all other RTOSes use a stack, and many are preemptive as well as cooperative.
 This means that compared to other RTOSes, Salvo differs primarily in these ways:

-- Salvo is a cooperative RTOS, so you must explicitly manage task switching7. - Task switching can only occur at the task level, i.e. directly inside your tasks, and not from within a function called by your task, or elsewhere.
-This is due to the absence of a general-purpose stack, and may have a small impact on the structure of your program. - Compared to other cooperative or preemptive RTOSes, which need lots of RAM memory (usually in the form of a general-purpose stack), Salvo needs very little.
+- Salvo is a cooperative RTOS, so you must explicitly manage task switching8. - Task switching can only occur at the task level, i.e. directly inside your tasks, and not from within a function called by your task, or elsewhere.
+This is due to the absence of a general-purpose stack and the concomitant ability of the RTOS to save task & state information on the stack.
+This may have a small impact on the structure of your program. - Compared to other cooperative or preemptive RTOSes, which need lots of RAM memory (usually in the form of a general-purpose stack), Salvo needs very little.
 For processors without much RAM, Salvo may be your only RTOS choice.